 This guide provides information on how to properly design and deploy VMware Cloud Director Object Storage Extension on top of a VMware Cloud Director infrastructure.
-This document is specific to VMware Cloud Director Object Storage Extension 2.2 and its integration with Cloudian HyperStore, Dell EMC ECS, and AWS S3.
+This document is specific to VMware Cloud Director Object Storage Extension 2.1.1 and its integration with Cloudian HyperStore, Dell EMC ECS, and AWS S3.

-Information about how Object Storage Extension can utilize other S3-compatible storage through the Object Storage Interoperability Service (OSIS) can be found in the Object Storage Interoperability Service Development Guide.
+Information about how Object Storage Extension can utilize other S3-compatible storage through the Object Storage Interoperability Service (OSIS) can be found in a separate whitepaper.